|

 explains the wound as a closed loop control system.
 It includes a precis of fundamental wound

-foundations for understanding the generalities of non-linear dynamics.
-Reader’s format,
+for understanding the generalities of non-linear dynamics.
+Reader’s

 *** Full TEXT annotation: small